 Last Updated on by Mitch Rezman

-One of last week’s posts was entitled Comparative Human and Bird Digestive & Respiratory Systems – it was a bit heady and I think the point was lost on the majority of readers.
+One of last week’s posts was entitled Comparative Human and Bird Digestive & Respiratory Systems – it was a bit heady and I think the point was lost on many readers.
 The message was that avian and human digestive and respiratory systems are very different.

 We need to ask ourselves the motivation to feed our birds human food in quantities that I’ve never seen.
 A post in a Facebook bird group really tripped my wire.